 JJM meets youth inside the Kitsap County Juvenile Center, building relationships that will continue throughout their lives.
 Our chaplains connect with youth inside the center by listening to their story and offering hope.
 We provide resources and support to change their perspective and encourage better life choices going forward.

-Every day in Kitsap County there are 300 kids on court ordered community supervision, and 10-30 of them are actively incarcerated.
+Every day in Kitsap County there are 300 kids on court ordered community supervision, and some of them are actively incarcerated.
 The sad fact is, that for many of these young people, the detention center is the only place they feel safe, have reliable meals, are sober, or are not constantly verbally abused.
 It is also a place of deep despair for many, and a place where they have the time to think about their lives with a clear mind and an open heart.
-It is during this time that they are most open to hearing the transformational message of Jesus.
+It is during this time that they are most open to hearing about the hope found in Jesus.